 Our popular program for preschoolers and their grownups kicks off the year with a Sukkot theme.
 Join Education Director Beth Copelovitch for and engaging hour-plus of singing, stories, age-appropriate activities and a chance to socialize with other families of preschoolers.
 10:00-11:15am

 Share the Spirit of Sukkot beginning Sunday, October 13

 Invite friends to eat, drink and visit in your sukkah.
 Not building one this year?
 Meet up in the BIC sukkah.
 Want to meet someone new?
 Contact the office, and we'll gladly offer suggestions.

-The ninth annual East Side Sukkah Hop is hosted by members of Beth Israel and Congregation Shaarei Shamayim.
+The 11th annual East Side Sukkah Hop is hosted by members of Beth Israel and Congregation Shaarei Shamayim.